Robert M. Citino

 Robert M. Citino (born June 19, 1958) is an American military historian and the Samuel Zemurray Stone Senior Historian at the National WWII Museum.
-He is a leading authority on modern German military history, with an emphasis upon World War II and the German influence upon modern operational doctrine.
+He is an authority on modern German military history, with an emphasis on World War II and the German influence upon modern operational doctrine.

 Citino received recognition for his works from the American Historical Association, the Society for Military History, and the New York Military Affairs Symposium.
 The Historically Speaking journal described him as "one of the most perceptive military historians writing today".

 Early life and education

 Citino was born and grew up in Cleveland, Ohio.
 His father was a United States Army veteran of the Pacific War who served in the Guadalcanal Campaign as a combat medic and gave Citino a copy of Guadalcanal Diary by Richard Tregaskis.

-After graduating magna cum laude with his Bachelor of Arts in history from Ohio State University in 1978, he earned his Master of Arts and Doctor of Philosophy from Indiana University in 1980 and 1984.
+After graduating magna cum laude with his Bachelor of Arts in history from Ohio State University in 1978, he earned his Master of Arts and Doctor of Philosophy from Indiana University Bloomington in 1980 and 1984.
 Citino is fluent in German, having first learned it as an undergraduate, and is a prolific reader of early 20th-century German military literature.